Azure/SimuLand/3_simulate_detect/persistence/getOAuthTokenWithSAMLAssertion.md

 ## Output

+* OAuth Access Token
-Use the variable `$OAuthAccessToken` to call the API defined in the `scope` parameter of the HTTP body.
+    * Use the variable `$OAuthAccessToken` to call the API defined in the `scope` parameter of the HTTP body.

 ## References
 * [Exporting ADFS certificates revisited: Tactics, Techniques and Procedures (o365blog.com)](https://o365blog.com/post/adfs/)